justlilith/PortSignals/README.md

 Port Signals collaborators publish creative work using the Port Signals tag/mark.
 They keep all of their profits because they manage goods themselves; Port Signals is an amplifier as much as a mark, and so we do not use it as a business, but as a label.
 This is noted as a clear separation from earnings pools or downlines.
 As a collaborator, what you make reinforces the signals you send out, and Port Signals boosts those signals.

 For example, Lilith is a Port Signals collaborator.
-She might publish a short film with accompanying PDF guide.
+She might publish a short film with an accompanying PDF guide.
 Lilith chooses to release it as part of Port Signals, to better reinforce the mark for others.

 ## Future plans?